 What's the value of unpaid work done in the home?
-Things like cooking, cleaning, watching the kids and so forth?
-BEA plans to produce statistics that measure "household production" that took place in 2016.
-Going forward, BEA will explore the feasibility of producing a set of household production statistics each year.
+Things like cooking, cleaning, watching the kids, and so forth?
 Such unpaid work is not included in BEA's calculation of U.S. gross domestic product.
 Tracking its value in the Household Production Satellite Account provides significant insight that complements GDP.
 Going forward, we plan to periodically update this account.
 This project is part of ongoing efforts at BEA to produce economic statistics that go beyond GDP and that measure economic value outside the market economy.

 - "Accounting for Household Production in the National Accounts: An Update, 1965–2017"

 Danit Kanal and Joseph Ted Kornegay, 2019 - Survey of Current Business 99(6)

 - "Accounting for Household Production in the National Accounts: An Update, 1965–2014"

 Bridgman, Benjamin 2016 - Survey of Current Business 96(2), pp. 23–36.

 - "Accounting for Household Production in the National Accounts, 1965–2010"

 Bridgman, Benjamin, Dugan, Andrew, Lal, Mikhael, Osborne, Matthew, Villones, Shaunda, 2012 - Survey of Current Business 92(5), pp. 23–36.